 Ready : What You Need to Know

 Why start now?
 College applications ask all sorts of questions: What classes did you take?
 What awards have you received?
 What activities have you participated in?
 By the time you’re a senior, you might forget some of the things you did as a freshman or sophomore.
 Keeping track of your progress is a good way to avoid confusion later.
-It also shows you where you need more work.
+It also shows you where you need more work as you go along.

 Why college?
 Going to college means you’ll make more money in your lifetime.
 It also makes you more independent and able to make decisions on your own.
 College will allow you many other valuable experiences—far beyond just an education and diploma.

-It doesn’t matter if you choose to go straight to a four-year university, go to community college, or attend a technical or vocational school.
-If you’re choosing to advance your education past high school, you’re choosing a better life for yourself.
+Whether you go to a four-year university, to community college, or to a technical or vocational school, if you’re choosing to advance your education past high school, you’re choosing a better life for yourself.

 College Admission Standards

-New minimum college admission standards for students seeking admission to a public, four-year college or university went into effect in fall 2012.
-An academic road map for middle and high school students, the new minimum standards do not guarantee admission but do establish a foundational level of academic achievement needed to do successful college work.
-Visit the Washington Student Achievement Council's website to learn more.
+Minimum college admission standards serve as an academic road map for middle and high school students.
+The minimum standards do not guarantee admission but do establish a foundational level of academic achievement needed to do successful college work.
+More information available is available from the Washington Student Achievement Council.

 Check out the dual-credit lookup tool to find out how your AP, IB, or Cambridge test scores apply as college credit.